Introduction to Income Taxes for Uber Drivers

 4j.
 Business Expenses: Licenses, Business Taxes or Dues

 4k.
 Business Expenses: Office Expenses and Other Supplies

 4l.
 Business Expenses: Banking Charges, Professional Advice and Service

 Now you’ll be presented with a statement of your business income.
 You can review the bottom line, and if you’re satisfied, click “Continue” to move forward to the Business Summary page.

 5b.
 Business Summary

 5c.
 Employment Insurance Contributions

-You have successfully completed your self-employment income and expenses related as a Ride-Share Driver!
+You have successfully completed your self-employment income and expenses related as an Uber Driver!

 TurboTax Self-Employed will continue to guide you through the rest of your Canadian income tax return.
 Simply follow the on-screen prompts and complete the relevant information that is applicable to your unique tax situation.